gvaldez/cryptora/README.md

-# Crypto-Tracker-Bot
+# Cryptora-Analyze-Service

 ## **Description**

-Crypto-Tracker-Bot is a Spring Boot application that tracks cryptocurrencies in real-time using the Binance API.
+Cryptora-Analyze-Service is a Spring Boot application that tracks cryptocurrencies in real-time using the Binance API.
 It monitors price trends, analyzing growth and decline, and provides users with real-time data to make informed decisions based on market movements and analytics.